 The following video shows you how to refine data.

-Validate your data throughout the data refinement process.
+Click the Profile tab to validate your data throughout the data refinement process.

 When you’ve refined the sample data set to suit your needs, click the Run Data Refinery flow icon in the toolbar to run the Data Refinery flow on the entire data set.

 By default, Data Refinery uses the name of the data source to name the Data Refinery flow and the target data set.
 You can change these names, but you can’t change the project that these data assets belong to.

 In the Data Refinery flow details pane, optionally edit the name of the Data Refinery flow and enter a description for it.
 You can also add a one-time or repeating schedule for the Data Refinery flow.

 In the Data Refinery flow output pane, optionally edit the name of the target data set and enter a description for it.
 You can save the target data set to the project, to a connection, or to a connected data asset.
 If you save it to the project, you can save it as a new data asset (by default) or you can replace an existing data asset.
 To save the target data set to a connection or as a connected data asset or to replace an existing data asset, use Change Location.